wp-plugins/wp-performance-pack/readme.txt

 * MO-Dynamic **enabled**
 * JIT localize **enabled** (disable if this causes trouble with javascripts)

+= Caching =

+When using MO-Dynamic optinal caching of translations can be enabled.
+This uses the WordPress Cache API so a peristent object cache of your choice has to be installed to get any performance improvements from caching.
+For front end pages one cache per text domain is used to keep the cache rather small (else cache size on blogs with many posts would get quite big).
+Each front end cache is kept for 60 minutes.
+For backend pages one cache per page and text domain is used (there are limited back end pages and more translating is going on in the back end).
+These are kept for 30 minutes.

 == Details ==

 = Dynamic loading of translation files, only loading and translating used strings. =